-- otherwise determined by the CEO) with appropriate input sought from the CEO, Committee members, senior management, the internal and external auditors, Chief Operating Officer, Chief Financial Officer, and any other relevant stakeholders, as determined by the CEO. - 9.10 The Chair will provide advice to the CEO on an external member's performance where an extension of the member's tenure is being considered.
+- 9.9 The Chair of the Committee, in consultation with the CEO, will initiate a two yearly review of the performance of the Committee.
+The review will be conducted on a self-assessment basis (unless otherwise determined by the CEO) with appropriate input sought from the CEO, Committee members, senior management, the internal and external auditors, Chief Operating Officer, Chief Financial Officer, and any other relevant stakeholders, as determined by the CEO. - 9.10 The Chair will provide advice to the CEO on an external member's performance where an extension of the member's tenure is being considered.